-After watching a television program about a summer camp for children with cancer, he and Anna decided to offer a similar program at their resort.
+After watching a television program about a summer camp for children with cancer, Larry and Anna decided to offer a similar program at their resort.
 Discussions with the chief of pediatric oncology at the Dana-Farber Cancer Institute in Boston resulted in Anna and Larry offering a pilot family camp for 43 children with cancer and their families in June 1984.

-At the end of the first session, when fathers thanked Anna and Larry for the week while crying and hugging them, they knew that this was a very special program.
+At the end of the first session, when parents thanked Anna and Larry for the week while crying and hugging them, they knew that this was a very special program.
 They continued to offer the program, at no charge to the families, expanding to four weeks a year, two weeks in early June and two weeks in late September.

 Through the years, the program became highly regarded, with increasing numbers of referrals from multiple medical centers.
 Demand for services far exceeded capacity, and it soon became apparent that Camp Sunshine had to have a permanent home where the program could expand to meet the growing need.
-In 2001, Camp Sunshine opened the doors of its own year-round facility on 24 acres donated by Anna and Larry.
+In 2001, Camp Sunshine opened the doors of its own year-round facility on 25 acres donated by Anna and Larry.